New Haven Junction station: Description and history

-The former station stands adjacent to railroad tracks just north of the western junction of US 7 and Vermont 17 in the village of New Haven Junction.
+The former station originally stood adjacent to railroad tracks just north of the western junction of US 7 and Vermont 17 in the village of New Haven Junction.
 It is a single-story brick building with a gabled roof.
 It has Italianate styling, including rounded-arch windows and extended eaves supported by large brackets.
 The track-facing facade has two entrances, located in the second and fourth of five bays.
 An original manual semaphore control tower rises through the eave near the center of that facade.

 The station's exact construction date is not known, and is assumed to be in the decade following the 1849 introduction of railroad service to the area by the Rutland and Burlington Railroad.
 The station was first listed as a stop in that railroad's timetables in 1854, and the current brick station was completed during August 1868, replacing a wooden structure across the tracks (which became the freighthouse).
 The railroad was in the second half of the 19th century an important transportation artery for both the Burlington area's lumber industry, and the Rutland area's marble quarries.
 The station became a junction in 1891 when the Bristol Railroad opened.

 The building underwent restoration in the late 1970s.
-It had to be moved - or else demolished - to accommodate the Amtrak Ethan Allen Express extension to Burlington, as the structure was too close to the tracks to permit trains to run at 59 mph.
+In the 21st century, it was determined that the building needed to be moved or demolished to accommodate the Amtrak Ethan Allen Express extension to Burlington, as the structure was too close to the tracks to permit trains to run at 59 mph.
 The town selectboard chose a new site for the building, adjacent to the town office and library, in May 2021.
-Moving the station is expected to cost more than $600,000.
+Moving the station was expected to cost more than $600,000.
 The town has applied for state and regional funding to move the structure.
 The Vermont Department of Historic Preservation transferred ownership to the town in December 2020.
 The building was moved to a city-owned lot on January 12, 2022, with a new foundation to be poured that spring.